Commercial and Multi-Family Residential

 - Completed Construction Permit Application

-Two hard copies of the drawings, stamped and signed by a
+One hard copy of the drawings, stamped and signed by a

 Design Professional (required by O.C.G.A. § 43-4-16 )